pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

    - The typing test must have clear direction on how the standard user is to start the typing test whether it involves the use of a start button or instead starts automatically when the user starts typing
    - In order to understand progress, users must be able to differentiate between an indicator that they are on the letter and an indicator that they have made a mistake
    - There must be a conspicuous button on quitting the test if the standard user wishes to
-   - Users must be able to understand the units of the metrics, and how they were calculated
+   - Users must be able to understand the feedback (e.g. wpm, accuracy), and how they were calculated

 - Should Have
-  - If audio mode is selected, it should be loud enough to hear and clear enough to understand
+  - If dictation mode is selected, it should be loud enough to hear and clear enough to understand
-  - The standard user should easily be able to see the play and pause button
+  - The standard user should easily be able to play and pause
   - To adjust the speed of dictation mode, there should be a method to easily slow it down such as by dragging a slider to the left and vice versa or pressing on a speed button
   -  Standard users should clearly be able to identify themselves on the leaderboard and gauge their standing relative to others, assuming it is available
-  - Users should clearly be able to see what each number represents (e.g. there should be a title with the units)
+  - Users should clearly be able to see what each number represents on the leaderboard (e.g. there should be a title with the units)

 - Could Have
+  - There would be documentation on understanding their weak letter combinations
   - Standard users would be able to view the different languages available for typing and easily select one via a drop down menu or by entering one in
-  - There would be documentation on understanding their weak letter combinations
   - There would be documentation on typing foreign languages when the characters have accents or umlauts

 ## Administrative User

 - Must Have
-   - Administrator users must be provided with some level of documentation (e.g. creating and deleting Classrooms)
+   - Administrator users must be provided with some level of documentation on what and how they can work with Classrooms (e.g. creating and deleting Classrooms) as well as what typing challenges are and how to assign them

 - Should Have
-  - Administrative users should easily be able to view and understand the information provided in the report for a Classroom
+  - Administrative users should easily be able to view and understand the information provided in the report for a specific user in the Classroom and in the report for the Classroom itself
+  - Administrative users should easily be able to change the visibility of the leaderboard for a Classroom

 ## Super-Administrative User

 - Must Have
-  - There must be documentation for the super-administrative user (e.g. on how to create each user of a different type and how to manage Schools and invite Schools)
+  - There must be documentation for the super-administrative user on managing Schools (e.g. on how to create each user of a different type and how to manage Schools and invite Schools)

 - Should Have
-  - There should be documentation for the super-administrative user on assigning and unassigning with Classrooms and the effects
+  - There should be documentation for the super-administrative user on assigning and unassigning with Classrooms to administrative users and the effects of doing so

 - Could Have
-  - There would be documentation on removing when dealing with Schools and the effects
+  - There would be documentation on removing users from Schools and the effects of doing so

 # Reliability